 LA 651: Plant Community Restoration and Management Workshop

 The fields of ecology and environmental studies have long been major strengths of the University of Wisconsin-Madison.
-The University has a wide variety of courses that cover plant, animal, and ecosystem ecology, as well as the social, political, legal, and humanistic aspects of environmental issues.
 In addition, a statewide system of natural areas and a network of ecosystem restorations, including several on campus, provide research opportunities, as well as practical hands-on experience for students.
 The world-renowned University of Wisconsin Arboretum in Madison, the site of several long-established ecosystem restorations, including the Curtis Prairie which is the world’s oldest ecologically-restored prairie, is a particularly valuable resource for our students.

 Examples of recent studies from both our students and faculty include: